 The Gemini project aims to tackle difficult problems through deep learning processes and reinforcement learning techniques.
 Most importantly, different fields of work will widely consider its use for future innovations.
 It could help scientific researchers in their various studies to provide solutions to their problems in climate change, healthcare departments, aviation, food, agriculture, etc.

 This system will be based on DeepMind’s prior AlphaGo technology.
 DeepMind CEO Demis Hassabis has promised it will combine “the strengths of AlphaGo-type systems with the amazing language capabilities of the large models.”

 Google Gemini AI is now released and is integrated into Google Bard.
 The new AI model replaces the previous model, PaLM 2, which was also made by Google.
 This comes two months later than sources close to Google initially tapped as an October 2023 release.

 Build with Gemini will subsequently be released on December 13th, allowing you to “integrate Gemini models into your applications with Google AI Studio and Google Cloud Vertex AI.”

 How much did the acquisition of DeepMind cost Google?

 In early 2014, Google confirmed that it had made deals with DeepMind about its acquisition in the price range between $400-650 million.
 It was agreed between the two parties that Google would fully take over DeepMind technologies in the set price range.

 Is Gemini AI safe?

-As we advance further in today’s modern technological AI era, we now see more AI-based programs, chatbots or tools being released.
+As we advance further in today’s modern technological AI era, we now see more AI-based programs, chatbots, or tools being released.
 Each of these AI models claims to be better than its rival.
-The same is the case with Google’s upcoming Deepmind Gemini.
-Whether or not it would be more powerful than OpenAI’s ChatGPT is a debate of later stage.
-First, we still need to wait for its release, which Google has still to announce.
+Even with benchmarks released alongside the announcement, time will tell how these AI chatbot models match up in real-world applications.